wumo/wumo.github.io/_posts/2017-04-02-things-you-do-after-installing-ubuntu.md

 ---
-title= "Things You Do After Installing Ubuntu"
+title: "Things You Do After Installing Ubuntu"
 tags:
 - ubuntu
 ---